 Regulations limiting social interaction and recreational activities have left many of us confined to our homes.
 This new and extended isolation does not only lead to feelings of cabin fever, claustrophobia and irritability, but, moreover, feelings of stress and uncertainty that impair creativity, concentration, productivity and motivation.
-Conversations surrounding the long-term impact of this stress have started to , indicating that this condition could eventually be accelerated and even exacerbated when workers finally return back to their communal-office environment.
+Conversations surrounding the long-term impact of this stress have started to consider the after-math of our collective problem, indicating that this condition could eventually be accelerated and even exacerbated when workers finally return back to their communal-office environment.

 Not all remote workers experience the same degree of mental stress, or some might face similar mental health challenges but have ways of coping with them and maintaining a positive outlook and healthy work-life balance.
 Whether the anxiety of lockdown is affecting you, your colleagues or loved ones, it is always good to be able to recognise and address this problem, while remaining self-aware, supportive and understanding.

 Here are some ways in which you can tackled pandemic-related mental health problems with the eye on boosting morale.

 Creating better mental health for the virtual office can start with something as small as having regular check-ins.